 The model is not intended to be a predictive tool and does not account for costs or externalities other than GHG emissions.
 The intent of the One Climate Future plan is to provide the cities with a roadmap for how the two cities can achieve their GHG reduction targets.
-The plan provides this roadmap through a package of policy and program recommendations, with additional information and recommendations regarding the design and implementation of such actions based on available research and experiences in other leading jurisdictions.
+The plan provides this roadmap through a package of policy and program recommendations, with additional information and recommendations regarding the design and implementation of such actions based on available research and experience in other leading jurisdictions.
 The specific design and implementation of many of these actions will take further analysis, including understanding the potential cost-effectiveness and relative feasibility of program and policy approaches and designs.
-The model also shows one way of achieving the goals of One Climate Future; other paths may also be feasible.
+The model shows one way of achieving One Climate Future goals; other paths may also be feasible.

-This memo is divided up into four major sectors: Energy Supply, Buildings and Industry, Transportation, and Waste.
+This memorandum is divided into four major sectors: Energy Supply, Buildings and Industry, Transportation, and Waste.
 For each sector, the baseline and BAU assumptions are discussed first, and then the policy scenario assumptions.
 The titles of the policy scenario sections correspond to the titles in the wedge charts depicting GHG savings by policy.
-Table 1 shows how actions are aggregated into plan sections, and which plan actions each wedge most relates to.
+Table 1 shows how actions are aggregated into plan sections, and which actions in the plan relate to each wedge in the wedge chart.